 Added by David R Haws on April 27, 2011 at 4:23pm —

 From January to February prices fell 1.6 percent on a seasonally adjusted basis, according to the monthly House Price Index published by the Federal Housing Finance Agency.
 The previously reported 0.3 percent decrease in January was revised to a 1.0 percent decrease.
-For the 12 months ending in February,… Continue
+For the 12 months ending in February, U.S.… Continue

 Added by Craig Roberts on April 22, 2011 at 8:23am —